yousefelassal/quote-cron/README.md

 > Friendship increases in visiting friends, but in visiting them seldom.

 > The longer we dwell on our misfortunes, the greater is their power to harm us.

+> Peace is not something you wish for.
+It's something you make, something you do, something you are, and something you give away.